dyptan-io/quick-gpt.popclipext/README.md

 # QuickGPT for PopClip

-QuickGPT is an extension for PopClip that integrates OpenAI's powerful language models directly into your MacOS experience.
+QuickGPT is an extension for PopClip that integrates powerful language models directly into your MacOS experience.
 With QuickGPT, you can quickly perform tasks like grammar checking, rewriting text with different tones, summarizing, and even code refactoring, all with the convenience of PopClip.

 ## Features